So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 - Finding app-specific functions in searches, such as “prioritize tasks” or “crop images”

-Once you complete these tasks, you’re going to have a much better idea of what keyword will give you the best shot at a high placement in the App Store.
+Once you complete these tasks, you’re going to have a much better idea of what keyword is best for app optimization and will give you the best shot at a high placement in the App Store.

-The next step is closely tied into this step since it’s based on using the keywords you identified.
+The next step is closely tied into this step since it’s based on using the App Store keywords you identified.

-Your choice of keywords also figures heavily into your app description, another huge factor in ASO.
+Your choice of keywords also figures heavily into your app description, another huge factor in app optimization.
 Here too though, you only have a limited amount of room to make your App Store optimization keywords count.

 Only the first five lines in the description are typically relevant to customers in the store unless they click on “more” to expand said description.
 This means that you’ve got to make the best of the small space in which you have to work.
 Persuasion is the key to making this happen to draw customers’ attention.